gnfisher/football_now/README.md

 Football Now brings you all the information you need from top Football leagues in Europe.

-## Project goals

-- User can get latest scores (including live scores if match is ongoing)
-- User can get league standings
-- User can get list of results for a specific team
-- User can get list of upcoming matches for a specific team

 ## Installation

 Add this line to your application's Gemfile: